 \section{Abstract}

-Based on the three-ball inequality and the doubling inequality established in \cite{MV}, we quantify the strong unique continuation for an elliptic operator with unbounded lower order coefficients.
-This result is then used to improve the quantitative unique continuation from a set of positive measure obtained in \cite{MV}.
-We also derive a uniform quantitative strong unique continuation for eigenfunctions that we use to prove that two Dirichlet-Laplace-Beltrami operators are gauge equivalent whenever their corresponding metrics coincide in the vicinity of the boundary and their boundary spectral data coincide on a subset of positive measure.
+Based on the three-ball inequality and the doubling inequality established in \cite{MV}, we quantify the strong unique continuation established by Koch and Tataru \cite{KT} for elliptic operators with unbounded lower-order coefficients.
+We also obtain a quantitative strong unique continuation for eigenfunctions, which we use to prove that two Dirichlet-Laplace-Beltrami operators are gauge equivalent when their corresponding metrics coincide in the neighborhood of the boundary and their boundary spectral data coincide on a subset of positive measure.

 \subjclass[2010]{35B60, 35J15, 35R30}

 \keywords{Elliptic operators, unbounded coefficients, strong unique continuation, three-ball inequality, doubling inequality, eigenfunctions, Laplace-Beltrami operator, gauge equivalent operators.}